-Usually, after the login to my computer, I will open the browser and go to websites like GitHub, Evernote, my blogs, etc. To avoid this repeating and boring task, I made an application to do the same for me every day.
+As we all know repeating tasks are boring.
+On a normal day after the login to my computer, I will open the browser and go to websites like GitHub, Evernote, my blogs, etc. To avoid this repeating and boring task, I made an application to do the same for me every day.

-We can do the automatic login with Selenium WebDriver and Python for any website.
 Selenium WebDriver is a browser-controlling library, it supports all major browsers and is available for different programming languages including Python.
 In this, we will use the Python bindings for Selenium WebDriver.

 The next step is install the driver specific for our browser.
 I am using Firefox and requires geckodriver, you can choose your own.
 After downloading the driver, unzip it and put it in your application root folder.

 Step 2 : Create Pythom script and initialize WebDriver